flame-engine/flame_tutorials/tutorials/1_basic_square/README.md

   int squareDirection = 1;

   // The onLoad method is where all of the game initialization is supposed to go
-  // for this example, you may think that this square could just be initialized on the field
+  // For this example, you may think that this square could just be initialized on the field
   // declaration, and you are right, but for learning purposes and to present the life cycle method
   // for this example we will be initializing this field here.
   @override